rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

 The form variants were identical except for a few particular details:

-* the millimetre variants of the Daily Rainfall form were usually printed on blue/grey paper to make them easily distinguishable
+* colour of paper: the millimetre variants of the Daily Rainfall form were usually printed on blue/grey paper to make them easily distinguishable
-* the name of the form (as described earlier):
+* form names:
 	* for inches, Form A.1 and then later Form 1090
 	* for millimetres, Form A.2 and then later Form 1091
 * slightly different Printing codes at the bottom of the page (which give much smaller print-run sizes for the millimetre variants compared to the inches variants)
 * an instruction just above the main grid about what units *not* to use the form for
-* 'in.' or 'mm.' units inidicators in the monthly column headings
+* units inidicators ('in.' or 'mm.') in the monthly column headings
-* different but roughly equivalent rainfall amounts in the 'Days with ...' row titles in the Totals section of the form
+* rainfall amounts specified in the 'Days with ...' row titles in the Totals section of the form

 <table border="0">
 <tr><td>